JohnL3/milestone-project-five/testing_doc.md

 - Logout
   - Logout should only appear to a logged in user: True
   - Clicking logout should logout user: True

+### Visual checks

+- I opend web site in Chrome and opened each page to make sure everything looked fine.
+ - In Chrome dev tools I used the mobile setting to check each page in various mobile sizes
+ - Dev tools showed how it would look in HTC, iPhone 6/7/8 ,iPhone 6/7/8 plus, iPhone x, iPad, iPad Pro, Galaxy S5 and it looked fine in all
+- I also viewed it in Firefox with only one small issue wihch was a button label wrapping, so I adjusted styles to accomidate this
+- I also viewed it in edge with only one issue which was a text not centreing, so I adjusted styles to accomidate this